sethmlarson/sethmlarson.dev/app/markdown/2022-08-23/preparing-for-the-wave-of-open-source-funding.md

 ### Licensing

 Companies are likely already excluding packages that don't use an [OSI-approved license](https://opensource.org/licenses/alphabetical) so if you're looking for corporate sponsors for your project it's likely a non-starter to not use an OSI-approved license.
-Some common licenses that aren't on this list are CC0, Unlicense, and SSPL.
+Some common licenses that aren't on this list are CC0 and SSPL.

 You should also favor using a common OSI-approved license over an uncommon license for easier approval by tools unless you have a specific use-case.
 Common license choices include Apache-2.0, MIT, LGPL, and GPL.
 I always refer to [choosealicense.com](https://choosealicense.com) when deciding which license to use.